Go to content Go to main navigation More in this section

 The birth control patch contains 2 hormones, estrogen and progestin, that are absorbed through the skin and enter the bloodstream.
 These hormones work to prevent pregnancy in the same way as those in the birth control pill:

 Each package contains three birth control patches.
 Each patch is worn for one week and is then discarded.
-The fourth week of your cycle is “patch-free,” and this is when you will have a period.
+The fourth week of your cycle is “patch-free,” and this is when you will have a withdrawal bleed (usually similar to lighter period bleeding)

 The patch is about 99% effective at preventing pregnancy when used perfectly.